• Skip to primary navigation

 🔪 Equipment

-For most lacto-fermented vegetable recipes, the equipment needed is actually really simple.
+Okay, let's talk tools.
+For most lacto-fermented vegetable recipes, the items you'll need are actually really simple.

 You'll want to look for wide-mouth mason jars (as opposed to regular mouth mason jars.)
 The wider opening will allow for easier access as you place your vegetables in the jar to ferment.
 Also, it'll be much easier to grab them out for snacking later on. 🙂